ossrs/oryx/README.md

 > Note: The [BT forum](https://www.bt.cn/bbs/thread-90890-1-1.html) and [FAQ](https://github.com/ossrs/srs-cloud/issues/4) might need to be updated.

+To refresh current tag for mgmt:

+* Run `./scripts/refresh-current-tag.sh `

+> Note: It does not update the tag for release.

 ## Deprecated

 Release [stable version](https://api.ossrs.net/terraform/v1/releases):

-* MUST update the stable version manually in `releases/main.go`
+* MUST update the stable version manually in `releases/version.go`
 * Then run `./auto/releases_pub.sh`

 > Note: We disable the upgrade feature, so should never update the stable version.